untold-titan/Terminal-3.2/README.md

-# Kirbo Bot v2
+# Terminal 3.2
+A discord bot for The Odyssey 42
+---
-Written In JS
+Written In JS, a custom implementation of the Discord API

 ## Setup
 Make sure to put the following values into a .env